About this disease

 Before I became symptomatic, I was very active.
 I used to love riding my bicycle, dancing, racing motorcycles—so it was devastating when I couldn’t do these things anymore due to my condition.

-The importance of treating early
+The importance of understanding disease progression

 Don’t wait until it gets worse

 Peripheral sensorimotor neuropathy can occur as tingling, numbness, or pain.
-It can make daily tasks—such as fastening buttons, turning a key in a lock, or walking—more difficult over time.

-Nerve damage leading to peripheral sensorimotor neuropathy and/or autonomic neuropathy may worsen over time if left untreated.
 These symptoms can advance quickly, but there are treatment choices available.
 It is critical to receive appropriate treatment as soon as possible to help preserve nerve function.

 It is important for you and your doctor to consider treatment as soon as possible after confirming your diagnosis